Learning electron densities in the condensed phase: Introduction

-In this paper, we extend the method of Refs.~\citenum{Grisafi2019} and \citenum{Fabrizio2019} to the condensed phase and demonstrate its applicability to a wide variety of systems.
-By using numerical atom-centred basis functions first developed for use in RI schemes of the exchange operator,\cite{Ren2012} we retain the local nature of the model and treat periodic and finite molecular systems on the same footing.
+In this paper we extend the method of Refs.~\citenum{Grisafi2019} and \citenum{Fabrizio2019} to the condensed phase and demonstrate its applicability to a wide variety of systems.
+By using numerical atom-centred basis functions first developed for use in RI schemes of the exchange operator,\cite{Ren2012} we retain the local nature of the method, and can treat periodic and finite molecular systems on the same footing.
 We demonstrate that for a range of test systems expanding the density in this basis introduces only small and controllable errors in both the density itself, and energies derived from the density.

 We will refer to the application of SA-GPR within a machine-learning model that is capable of performing the regression of electron densities both in finite and periodic systems as the \textit{symmetry-adapted learning of three-dimensional electron densities} (SALTED) method.
-We employ SALTED to predict the electron density of a metal, a semiconductor and a molecular solid, obtaining accurate densities for each of these systems with fewer than 100 training structures, as well as derived electronic properties that present errors on the order of tens of meV/atom.
+We employ SALTED to produce a series of regression models which are applied to predict the electron density of a metal, a semiconductor and a molecular solid in turn, obtaining for each of these systems accurate densities with fewer than 100 training structures, as well as derived electronic properties that present errors on the order of tens of meV/atom.
 Finally, we use a model trained on ice cells containing four molecules to predict the densities and derived energies of up to 512-molecule supercells.
-We see no loss of accuracy in these energies as the size of the target system increases, indicating that our local learning framework is sufficiently transferable to capture all of the information needed to predict the energy of extended systems.
+We see no loss of accuracy in these energies as the size of the target system increases, indicating that our local learning framework is sufficiently transferable to capture the information needed to predict the energy of extended systems.
 Furthermore, we find that these extrapolated derived energies are more accurate than those predicted using a direct machine-learning model.